 Recently Public Orthodoxy published an article entitled “Fundamentalism as ‘Orthodoxism’.”
-The content is extremely characteristic not only of Public Orthodoxy in particular, but also of a growing trend in wider Orthodox circles, especially those of an academic character (Public Orthodoxy is published under the auspices of Fordham University, a Catholic institution).
-Seeing that the exemplified attitudes and beliefs are steadily gaining influence among Orthodox believers, I thought it worthwhile to examine the article closely in order to evaluate its underpinnings, its implications, and its overall truthfulness and worth.
+The content is extremely characteristic not only of Public Orthodoxy in particular, but also of a growing trend in certain Orthodox circles, particularly those of an academic character (Public Orthodoxy is published under the auspices of Fordham University, a Catholic institution).
+Since certain of the attitudes and beliefs expressed in the article have been gaining influence among Orthodox believers, I thought it worthwhile to examine the article closely in order to evaluate its underpinnings, its implications, and its overall truthfulness and worth.

 The article begins thus:

 Our long-standing captivity to a sad caricature of Orthodoxy that could be called “orthodoxism,” and whose main characteristics will be summarized in what follows, has been largely consolidated by a widespread attitude in the Church known as “the fear of theology.”

 One of the first things that jumps out is the familiar — almost obligatory, it would seem — assertion that the alleged fundamentalists are principally motivated by fear (I’ve responded to similar accusations before).
 In point of fact I think that this assertion is almost entirely untrue (if anything, those with a fundamentalist mindset demonstrate too great a preoccupation with “theology,” rather than a fear of it).
 But far more important is the fact that it is actually a red herring.

 Of all the insights into the modern age given us by C. S. Lewis, one of the most penetrating was his identification of the almost universal reliance upon the logical fallacy which he named “Bulverism.”
 Here is his summary of the phenomenon: